Quickly calculate how much life insurance you need

 After researching the market, the best way to place to buy life insurance is through our recommended life insurance specialist*.
 I've personally vetted their service, having used them to buy life insurance to protect my own family and I am confident that their knowledge and expertise will help you choose the best life insurance policy and level of cover for you.
 They are fully independent, which means that they compare life insurance policies from every major insurance company and if you take out a policy with them you will qualify for up to £100 cashback.
 So if you are underinsured then find out how little it costs to put it right - it will only take a few minutes.

-Find the best value life insurance policy*How to reduce the cost of your life insurance needs
+How to reduce the cost of your life insurance needs

-To insure yourself for the figure needed at the date of death you don't have to take out just one term assurance policy with a sum assured of £640,000 (using the figures from the above example).
+To insure yourself for the figure needed at the date of death you don't have to buy just one term assurance policy with a sum assured of £640,000 (using the figures from the above example).
 This would be the most expensive way of insuring yourself, albeit it would be the simplest.

-This would save you money and has the additional benefit that each policy can be assigned or placed in trust for different people (a topic for another day).
 Also don’t forget to consider the impact of your spouse dying.
 Could you cope financially on your own?
 You may want to consider taking out a joint life insurance policy so that your mortgage is cleared should the worst happen to either of you.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following links can be used if you do not wish to help Money to the Masses and do not wish to qualify for any cashback referred to in the article – LifeSearch